-Beginning in Fall 2019, the Humanities Department will offer the Master of Arts in Humanities (MAH), the University’s first interdisciplinary graduate-level program, focused initially on English and Philosophy as concentrations.
-The MAH is a 36-hour, two-year curriculum, including a Master’s thesis that is interdisciplinary in nature and instruction.
+The Master of Arts in Humanities (MAH) is the University’s first interdisciplinary graduate-level program, focused initially on English and Philosophy as concentrations.
+The MAH has a 36-hour, two-year curriculum, but candidates may take up to five years to complete the degree.
+The program includes a Master’s thesis and is interdisciplinary in nature and instruction.
 Students take required core curriculum courses in each discipline, team-taught courses in the two disciplines, and electives in the concentration of their choice.
 Additionally, students selecting English as their concentration may focus on either Literary Studies or Creative Writing.
 Students are directed in writing their thesis by faculty in their concentration.
-Courses are primarily seminars and workshops that emphasize discussion, student presentations, and guest lectures.
+Courses are seminars and workshops that emphasize discussion, student presentations, and guest lectures.

 An additional benefit of this curriculum is that students complete more than 18 hours of graduate credits in either English or Philosophy, which will qualify them to teach courses in their discipline at the college level.

 The MAH program is discounted 50% for any graduate student currently employed as a teacher in any school, private or public.
 The discount is applied upon receipt of proof of employment (i.e., letter from principal).